 Along with the popularity of backyard trampolines comes the questions concerning landscaping around them.
 The surrounding environment can enhance or detract from the trampoline.
 A giant jumping hub can also damage the landscaping.

 Considerations include base materials, surrounding trees and whether the trampoline will be out in the open or hidden from public view.
 If the trampoline is set in the ground, other landscaping issues need to be considered.

-Bark mulch, wood chips or sand are an option, which also helps absorb impacts in case of falls.
-Dig a trench six feet out from the structure all the way around the perimeter of your trampoline and layer with 10 to 12 feet depth of material.
+Bark mulch, wood chips and sand are options that also help absorb impacts in case of falls.
+Dig a trench 6 feet outside the outer edges of the trampoline all the way around the perimeter of your trampoline and fill the circle with 10 to 12 inches of material.
 Install lawn edging to help keep the material in.

 Create an area around the trampoline that signifies recreation.
-Tie various recreation equipment, such as a swing set, swimming pool, hot tub to the next with informal pathways using crushed stone or mulching.
+Tie various recreation equipment, such as a swing set, swimming pool, and hot tub to the next with informal pathways using crushed stone or mulching.
 Each pathway can culminate in activity areas.
 Border the pathways with lawn edging or use cobblestone or pavers to line the path to keep the ground cover material in place.
 Stepping stones can also be incorporated into the path areas.
 Wooden or stone benches are an attractive and practical touch.

 Shrubbery and Plantings

 Separate the recreation area from other areas of the yard or from view of neighbors.
 Plant a hedge around the play area, offering a wind buffer, creating privacy and helping muffle sounds that might disturb neighbors.
 Hedges can be trimmed with hedge shears to any height.
 For a bit of whimsy, they can also be shaped into animal figures or other designs.